 When it comes to selecting a font, minimalist designers normally limit the font selections to one or two font families.

 Flat design is a minimalist technique that is becoming increasingly popular in the web design community.
-Flat interfaces do not use obvious highlights, shadows, gradients, or other textures to create three-dimensional elements.
+These flat interfaces do not use obvious highlights, shadows, gradients, or other textures to create three-dimensional elements.
 Instead, objects look neat in different sizes and resolutions.

 Usability of Minimalism